FrancoisMasson1990/Project_AIC/README.md

 ## AI_2D

-Implementation of U-Net Architecture using Tensorflow 2.X and Dataloader
+Implementation of U-Net Architecture by using 2D slices and using Tensorflow 2.X and Dataloader

 ## AI_3D

-Implementation of U-Net Architecture using Tensorflow 2.X and Dataloader
+Implementation of U-Net Architecture by using 3D volumes and using Tensorflow 2.X and Dataloader